MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Add-printers.md

     3. In Control Panel, click **Hardware**, and then click **Devices and Printers**.

-    4. Under **Printers and Faxes**, right\-click the printer, and then click **Printer Properties**.
+    4. Under **Printers and Faxes**, right-click the printer, and then click **Printer Properties**.

     5. Click the **Sharing** tab.

     6. Click **Share this printer**, specify a share name for the printer, and then click **OK**.

 Users logged on to any station that is connected to the Multipoint Services computer will be able to see and use the printer.